What is Padlet?

 Ways to use Padlet

 If your tutor sets an activity in Padlet, they should provide clear instructions of what they expect you to do.
 Please ask them if you're not sure.

 Padlet might be used:

 - For anonymous comments/feedback

 Looking for inspiration?

 Students are welcome to create their own padlets, both for individual use and to share with others.

 If you're not sure where to start, Padlet has over 100 pre-made gallery templates suiting a wide variety of use cases.

-Please review our other Padlet staff guides for advice on getting started.
+Please review our other Padlet student guides for advice on getting started.